aetherical/devops-tales/slides/index.md

-# DevOps Days: A Poetic Pilgrimage
+# DevOps Tales: A Poetic Pilgrimage

 From the terminal, pop in: